 Combining the salmon with the asparagus was a no brainer.
 They go together like peanut butter and jelly, coffee and donuts, bacon and jalapeno.
 The perfect match.
 So, if you’re looking for the perfect healthy breakfast or snack, you should definitely give these a try!

 Mini Salmon Asparagus Frittatas

 - 1 cup small curd cottage cheese

-- 1 pound skinny asparagus chopped into small pieces with bottom third of stem discarded
+- 1 pound asparagus skinny spears, chopped into small pieces with bottom third of stem discarded

 - 6 green onions whites and first part of greens sliced thin